B1129E5/PlaygroundForGeeks/ESC/README.md

 # ESC
 Exchange Security Collect
-Script to collect Security information for Exchange OnPremises Project was renamed the 09/11/2022 from ESI - Exchange Security Information to ESC - Exchange Security Collect
+Script to collect Security information for Exchange OnPremises organization This project was renamed the 09/11/2022 from ESI - Exchange Security Information to ESC - Exchange Security Collect

+The goal of this document is to give an "How to" for :
+    - The collect
+    - The Excel file generation
-The goal of this document is to help in the analysis of information collected by the script.
+    - The explanation on how to analyze some security information collected by the script.
-For some tabs, a quick way to check the modifications could be to check the WhenCreated and WhenChanged column when they are available.

 ## How to collect
 To run the script :